ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 * **Savage Critical.** Your natural weapon attacks score a critical hit on 19 or 20.

-* **Scent of Blood.** After damaging an enemy in beast form, you become attuned to the smell their blood.
+* **Scent of Blood.** After damaging an enemy with a natural weapon attack in beast form, you become attuned to the smell their blood.
 Your attacks versus that target do an additional +2d6 damage, and you always know their exact location&mdash;meaning they don't benefit from concealment&mdash;as long as they are within your reach.
 Your actions not focused on this specific enemy are at disadvantage as long as you continue to smell its blood.

 * **Thrash.** In lieu of a natural weapon attack, you can smash a grappled creature into the creatures around it.
 Make a melee weapon attack against each creature adjacent to the grappled creature, treating the grappled creature as an improvised weapon that deals 1d6 + Str bludgeoning damage.